We actively support the following Bay Area community service organizations:

 Friends of the Millbrae Library

 The Friends of the Millbrae Library work hard every year to provide funding for those library enhancements not allowed for by the library budget.
 The group sponsors community events and activities, publishes newsletter three times a year to keep the community informed, and holds book sales to raise funds for the Millbrae Library.
-Our firm is a proud supporter and serves as legal counsel for the organization.
+Our firm proudly serves as legal counsel for the organization.

 Legal Aid Society of San Mateo County

 In 1959, a dedicated group of lawyers and community leaders recognized an unmet need to help the less fortunate in San Mateo County.
-Thanks to these founders, in a small one-room office, the Legal Aid Society was born.
-One of the earliest cases involved a Spanish-speaking maid who was not allowed to retrieve her belongings when she resigned.
+Thanks to these founders, the Legal Aid Society was born in a small one-room office.
+One of Legal Aid’s earliest cases involved a Spanish-speaking maid who was not allowed to retrieve her belongings when she resigned.
 Legal Aid successfully advocated on her behalf and the client was able to recover her possessions.

 The Margaret J. Kemp Camp for Girls